Piquimachay Cave + Ayacucho Grotto Excursion

 Destination

-Meeting at Plaza de Armas de Ayacucho, we'll start this full-day tour by visiting notable places in the Huanta province.
+Meeting at Plaza de Armas de Ayacucho, we'll start this full-day tour by visiting significant locations in the Huanta province.

-First stop: Piquimachay cave, a cavern over 20,000 years old.
-In Quechua, Piquimachay means flea.
-To reach the cave, we'll take a short walk of about 30 minutes, and once there, we will explore the cave and grotto discovered by Richard MacNeish, an archeologist.
+First stop: Piquimachay cave, over 20,000 years old.
+The name Piquimachay means flea in Quechua.
+To reach the cave, there will be a short walk of about 30 minutes, followed by an exploration of its grotto, discovered by Richard MacNeish, an archeologist.

-Inside the cave, we will traverse different levels.
-The deepest, called Paracaisa, dates back to the Lithic period, while other levels are from the Pleistocene and Archaic periods.
+Inside, we will explore different levels of the cave.
+The deepest level, called Paracaisa, dates back to the Lithic period, while the other levels belong to the Pleistocene and Archaic periods.

-To end the day, we will make our final stop at the Aqocacha waterfall before returning to your pickup location to take you back to your hotel.
+We will make our final stop at the Aqocacha waterfall before returning you to your pickup location for hotel drop-off.

 Prices